ugate/sqler/jsdocp/tutorial/1-manual.md

 ```

 #### 🎬 Transactions <ins id="tx"></ins>:
 [Transactions](https://en.wikipedia.org/wiki/Database_transaction) are managed by [Dialect.beginTransaction](Dialect.html#beginTransaction) and are accessible via `await manager.db[myConnectionName].beginTransaction()`.
-Each call to `beginTransaction` accepts an _optional_ [Transaction Options](global.html#SQLERTransactionOptions) argument and returns a unique [Transaction](global.html#SQLERTransaction) with an ID that can be passed as the `transactionId` option in subsequent [Prepared Function](global.html#SQLERPreparedFunction) calls.
+Each call to `beginTransaction` accepts an _optional_ [Transaction Options](typedefs.html#.SQLERTransactionOptions) argument and returns a unique [Transaction](typedefs.html#.SQLERTransaction) with an ID that can be passed as the `transactionId` option in subsequent [Prepared Function](typedefs.html#.SQLERPreparedFunction) calls.
 Generated transaction IDs helps to isolate executions to a single open connection in order to prevent inadvertently making changes on database connections used by other transactions that may also be in progress.
-Amoung other properties, each [Transaction](global.html#SQLERTransaction) contains the following functions used to finalize a transaction:
+Amoung other properties, each [Transaction](typedefs.html#.SQLERTransaction) contains the following functions used to finalize a transaction:

-- `commit` - Commits any pending changes from one or more previously invoked SQL script
+- [`commit`](typedefs.html#.SQLERTransactionCommit) - Commits any pending changes from one or more previously invoked SQL script (pass `true` to release the connection back into the pool indicating that the transaction is complete)
-- `rollback` - Rolls back any pending changes from one or more previously invoked SQL script
+- [`rollback`](typedefs.html#.SQLERTransactionRollback) - Rolls back any pending changes from one or more previously invoked SQL script (pass `true` to release the connection back into the pool indicating that the transaction is complete)

  Calling the the forementioned `commit` is not always necessary since there are a few different techniques for handling transactions.
 The simplest form is when executing a single SQL script where the _default_ setting is used for `autoCommit = true`.